Ever feel like you’re caught in a tug-of-war?

 Reboot carried out a study to find out if outgoing links are a ranking factor and part of good SEO practice.

 They created 10 websites and added 300-word articles about a new product (totally fake) that they wanted to promote.
-Keyword positions, text length, and structure were similar.
+The keyword positions, text length, and structure were similar.

 5 out of 10 websites included high authority outgoing links to Cambridge University, Genome Research Institute, and Oxford University.